mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 +-----------+-----------------------+
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* R (Reserved) - four-bit-long field, MUST be zeroed on transmission and
+* R (Reserved) - a four-bit-long field that MUST be zeroed on transmission and
   ignored on receipt.

-* Signal - one-octet-long field that identifies the report signal, e.g.,
+* Signal - a one-octet-long field that identifies the report signal, e.g.,
   available or unavailable.
 The value is supplied to the QUIC tunnel through
   some mechanism that is outside the scope of this document.
 The value is one
-  those listed in {{quic-tunnel-access-report-signal-codes}}.
+  of those listed in {{quic-tunnel-access-report-signal-codes}}.

 The client that includes the Access Report TLV sets the value of the Access ID
 field according to the type of access network it reports on.
 Also, the client